brainhackghent/brainhackghent.github.io/page-program.md

 </td>
 <td style="background: #e8f7fc;" bgcolor="#e8f7fc" width="33%">
 <div class="popup" onclick="myFunction_lukas()"><p><strong>Introduction to Docker and Binder</strong></p>
-<span class="popuptext" id="myPopup_lukas">With the 'reproducibility crisis' in psychology and neuroscience, there is a trend towards
-publishing one’s data and code along with the associated article — which is great!
+<span class="popuptext" id="myPopup_lukas"><b>Abstract: </b>With the 'reproducibility crisis' in psychology and neuroscience, there is a trend towards publishing one’s data and code along with the associated article — which is great!
 Often, however, providing your code is not enough to reproduce your analyses, as it may depend on specific software versions, system requirements, or even operating systems.
 Docker and Binder are two tools that offer a solution for this!
 Docker allows you to specify an environment (a Docker container ) using a 'recipe' (a Dockerfile ), containing the particular (Linux-based) operating system (e.g., Ubuntu 18.04), software packages (FSL 6.0.1 and Python 3.6.1 with scikit-learn 0.21.3), and runtime executables ( entrypoint, e.g., my_analysis.py) of your choice.
 Binder is a less 'complete' solution than Docker, but definitely less useful!
 With Binder, you can turn your Git(hub) repository into a collection of interactive Jupyter notebooks, making them instantly reproducibly for anyone.
-In this workshop, you will get some hands-on experience with writing Dockerfiles and creating
-Docker containers in a scientific context, as well as getting started with Binder.
+In this workshop, you will get some hands-on experience with writing Dockerfiles and creating Docker containers in a scientific context, as well as getting started with Binder.
 Some experience with the (Linux) command line interface is useful, but not strictly required.</span>
 </div>
 <p>Lukas Snoek</p>
 </td>